Up to 60% off sofas & mattresses — limited‑time deals.

 Run a Simple In-Store Reality Check

-Use your hands and eyes to confirm the sofa behaves like leather you can live with:
+Use your hands, eyes, and nose to check whether the sofa feels like something you can live with every day:

 Don’t Let Great Leather Hide Weak Construction